jupyter-book/mystmd/docs/frontmatter.md

 Available fields in the License object are `content` and `code` allowing licenses to be set separately for these two forms of content, as often different subsets of licenses are applicable to each.
 If you only wish to apply a single license to your page or project use the string form rather than an object.

-String values for licenses should be a valid “Identifier” string from the [SPDX License List](https://spdx.org/licenses/).
+If selecting a license from the [SPDX License List](https://spdx.org/licenses/), you may simply use the “Identifier” string; MyST will expand these identifiers into objects with `name`, `url`, and additional metadata related to open access ([OSI-approved](https://opensource.org/licenses), [FSF free](https://www.gnu.org/licenses/license-list.en.html), and [CC](https://creativecommons.org/)).
 Identifiers for well-known licenses are easily recognizable (e.g. `MIT` or `BSD`) and MyST will attempt to infer the specific identifier if an ambiguous license is specified (e.g. `GPL` will be interpreted as `GPL-3.0+` and a warning raised letting you know of this interpretation).
 Some common licenses are:

 ```{list-table}
 :header-rows: 1